iifl-logo

 (vii) In respect of statutory dues:

-(b) There are no statutory dues referred in sub-clause (a) above which have not been deposited on account of disputes as on 31st March, 2024.
+(b) Apart from above there are no statutory dues referred in sub-clause (a) above which have not been deposited on account of disputes as on 31 st March, 2026.

 (b) The Company has not been declared wilful defaulter by any bank or financial institutions or government or any government authority.

-(c) The Company has not taken any term loans during the year or raised any funds and short term loans.
+(c) The Company has not taken any term loans during the year or raised any funds and short term loans except Clause (a) above.

 (d) The Company did not have any subsidiary or associate or joint venture during the year and hence, reporting under clause (e)(f) of the Order is not applicable.